renatamilanez/projeto18-poc-ts/README.md

 4. After your logged in, you can access all routes from the API:

-    All routes must be accessed using the following Headers, where token is the token received in the sign-in
+  All routes must be accessed using the following Headers, where token is the token received in the sign-in:

     Headers: {
       Authorization: Bearer token
     }

   • GET: `/movies`